 Third, there are multiple question types on the CPA Exam:

 The AICPA presents questions across 5 testlets per CPA Exam section.
 The first two testlets only include multiple-choice questions.
-The last three testlets only include task-based simulations questions (written communications are also included in the last 3 testlets for BEC).
+The last three testlets only include task-based simulation questions (written communications are also included in the last 3 testlets for BEC).

 Fourth, the CPA Exam applies multistage adaptive testing, which only involves the multiple-choice questions testlets.
 This means that depending on how well you perform on the first multiple-choice questions testlet, the second multiple-choice questions testlet will either be of similar or higher difficulty.